No Metallicity Preference in Fast Radio Burst Host Galaxies: FRB Host Galaxy Sample

-We obtained $\Oabundance$ by solving Eq. \eqref{eq:O3N2_calibration} for $x$, and the inferred values, along with other host galaxy information, are summarized in Table~\ref{tab:frb_host_data} in Appendix~\ref{s:appendix}.
-We could not estimate $\Oabundance$ for FRB 20190102C due to upper limits on both \NII$\lambda$6584 and \OIII$\lambda$5007.
+We obtained $\Oabundance$ by solving Eq. \eqref{eq:O3N2_calibration} for $x$, and the inferred values, along with other host galaxy information, are summarized in Table~\ref{tab:frb_host_data} in Appendix~\ref{s:fullsample}.
+We could not estimate $\Oabundance$ for FRB 20190102C due to upper limits on both \NII$\lambda$6584 and \OIII$\lambda$5007, causing this host to be excluded after Step 4 in both ``volume-limited'' and ``no-volume-limit'' samples shown in Table \ref{tab:selection}.

-After applying our selection criteria, the final sample consists of $N=28$ hosts with oxygen abundances ranging from $\Oabundance=8.35$--$8.85$, which lies within the valid range of the C17 calibration.
+After applying our selection criteria, the final sample consists of $N=27$ hosts (plus one with upper limit; see Step 4 of ``volume-limited'' sample in Table \ref{tab:selection}) with oxygen abundances ranging from $\Oabundance=8.35$--$8.85$, which lies within the valid range of the C17 calibration.
 The uncertainties in $\log({\rm O/H})$ arising from line flux measurements ($\sim0.01$ dex) are typically much smaller than the intrinsic uncertainty of the C17 calibration ($0.09$~dex), which we therefore adopt as the representative measurement error.
 Among hosts that pass our selection, we could only place upper limits on $\Oabundance$ for FRB 20210410D because \OIII$\lambda$5007 was not detected.
-As a result, these two hosts are excluded from the quantitative metallicity comparison with the background galaxy sample discussed in \S \ref{s:result}, although we still include them when comparing $\mstar$ and $\sfr$.
+As a result, this host is excluded from the quantitative metallicity comparison with the background galaxy sample discussed in \S \ref{s:result}, although we still include them when comparing $\mstar$ and $\sfr$.

-The oxygen abundances for our full FRB host sample (all available hosts without selection, $N=44$, including four upper and lower limits) span $\Oabundance=8.04$--$8.85$, all within the valid range of the C17 calibration.
-Excluding four hosts with upper or lower limits, our sample consists of $N=40$ FRB hosts spanning oxygen abundances $\Oabundance=8.04$--$8.84$ (mean $8.65$, scatter $0.16$) at $z=0.011$--$0.975$ (mean $0.27$, scatter $0.17$).
+The oxygen abundances for our full FRB host sample (all available hosts without volume-limited selection, $N=31$, plus four upper and lower limits; see the “no-volume-limit” sample in Table \ref{tab:selection}) fall within the valid range of the C17 calibration.
+Excluding the two hosts with upper or lower limits, the sample shows $\Oabundance = 8.04$–$8.85$ (mean $8.60$, scatter $0.17$) at $z = 0.04$–$0.98$ (mean $0.28$, scatter $0.19$).